-The more I thought about the topic and began working on my presentation, I began to realize what an important issue this is for nonprofit workers.
+As I thought more about the topic and began working on my presentation, I realized what an important issue this is for nonprofit workers.
 And the more I researched, the more I realized that indeed, I do have something important to say on the topic.

 The business world calls it burnout.
 The medical or mental health fields refer to it as compassion fatigue, but the feeling is the same.

 The World Health Organization identifies the dimensions of burnout (aka mission fatigue) as:

 - Increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job

 I think it is harder for people in nonprofits to grapple with burnout because they are supposed to be all about the mission.
 Nonprofit professionals can’t get tired or unmotivated.
 The old adage, “Never let them see you sweat” applies to nonprofit workers more than just about anyone else.

 The sad fact is, when motivation fails us, we begin to feel like a failure, too.
 Our morale and our effectiveness begin to suffer as a result.
 And as morale declines, turnover increases.
 In fact, more than a third of nonprofit organizations report turnover as a serious problem for their organization.
 Turnover costs nonprofits from $8,000 to $40,000 per person according to the Nonprofit Management Center, so besides the impact on the person and the team, burnout is costly for the organization, as well.

 The question is: What can you do if you are suffering from mission fatigue?
 Wait a minute, though.
 First, we need to back up and talk about what not to do according to the American Institute of Stress.